enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 hope it will at every layer.
 Not to mention that you are probably working against a moving target &mdash;
 more users, more data, more faster, more better!

-What's right today might not be right tomorrow.
+My words of wisdom: What's right today might not be right tomorrow.
 Your business can and will change.
 Prioritize your people and relationships.

 ## Coming Soon